isala404/speculo/api/face-service/README.md

-# Image Processor
+# Face Service

-A microservice to perform CRUD operations on Face.
+A microservice to perform CRUD operations on the Face.

 ## API Documentation